 - March 73B (Ron Cohn): A new green March 73B entered by DRC Formula Racing Inc for Ron Cohn (Modena, NY) in Canadian and US Formula B 1973, running as #56.
 Retained for 1974, running in the Canadian F/Atl series and in the F/Atl race at Watkins Glen in October.
 To Eric Kerman (Hempstead, NY/Glen Cove, NY) for 1975 and updated with new orange bodywork, entered as #81 or #87, and running as a 75B.
 Raced in SCCA Nationals from 1975 to 1979.
 Later to Oran Bushey (Huntingdon, NY) and raced until 1982.
 Subsequent history unknown.

 - March 73B (Bruce MacInnes): Originally raced by Bruce MacInnes (Sharon, CT) as part of a two-car team with Ron Cohn.
 After 1973, it was sold to Joe Ostrowski (Trenton, NJ) and used in SCCA club events until early 1982 when it was bought by Seann Burgess (Caledon, Ontario).
 Burgess won the CASC Ontario Formula Atlantic championship and the BARC Drivers Championship in 1982 as well as appearing in 'pro' events.
 After two more seasons of Atlantic, he converted the car to Can-Am specification at the end of 1985 and then fitted a McLaren M1B body and a Mazda 13B rotary engine for 1986.
 This "March RX10-B" was raced through the 1986 season.
-Burgess kept the March after it was retired from racing and is in the process of restoring it.
-By the beginning of 2012, he reckoned it was 90% complete.
+Burgess kept the March after it was retired from racing and eventually restored to immaculate condition, winning two Concours awards in 2016 and 2017.

 - Chevron B27 [27-74-07] (Allan Lader): Chevron build record says sold via Fred Opert to George Sabin.
 Used by Alan Lader as well in 1974.
 Sold to Bobby Fisher (Lafayette, CA) for 1975 and used in some early-season Nationals and one Pro race.
 To Jim Van Horn (Orange, CA) for 1976 and run in west coast Pro and SCCA racing.
 Then a strong candidate for the car of Californian Mike Morris in SCCA races in 1977 though this may have been the ex Hayes car from 1975-76.
 Either this or the Hayes car likely to be the B27 for sale by Crosslé Cars Pacific in 1982.
 In February 2007, Bud Morrison bought what he believes to be B27-74-07 from Neil Johnson via Fantasy Junction (Emeryville, CA).